Skip to content

 • If you are 18-29, you may be eligible for the Age-based Discount, which means you can save up to 10% per year on Hospital Cover.

-• if you have not taken out Hospital Cover before the age of 31, you may have to pay the Lifetime Health Cover Loading, which is 2% per year for every year you have not taken out cover.
+• If you have not taken out Hospital Cover before the age of 31, you may have to pay the Lifetime Health Cover Loading, which is 2% per year for every year you have not taken out cover.

 • Hospital Cover